Shockley-Ramo theorem and long-range photocurrent response in gapless materials: Geometry of the weighting field

-Fig.\ref{fig1} (b) shows the non-chiral photocurrent response for the same density profile as in Fig.\ref{fig1} (a).
-Physically, (b) may describe systems such as graphene with spatial inhomogeneity giving rise to p-n boundaries separating regions with electron-like and hole-like polarity \cite{lemme}.
-In this case, $\vec{j_{\rm loc}}$ is normal to the contours of $n(\vec r)$, making the sign and magnitude of the response dependent on the orientation of the interfaces viz. $\hat{\vec y}\cdot \vec{j_{\rm loc}}$.
-Also, since $\vec{j_{\rm loc}}$ is normal to boundaries whereas $\nabla\psi$ is tangential, the photocurrent vanishes at the system edge.
+Fig.\ref{fig1B} (c,d) shows nonchiral photocurrent response for a homogeneous [Fig. \ref{fig1B}(c)] and inhomogeneous [Fig. \ref{fig1B}(d)] system.
+Physically, Fig. \ref{fig1B}(d) may describe systems such as graphene with spatial inhomogeneity giving rise to p-n boundaries separating regions with electron-like and hole-like polarity \cite{lemme}.
+In this case, $\vec{j_{\rm ph}}$ is normal to the contours of $n(\vec r)$, making the sign and magnitude of the response dependent on the orientation of the interfaces viz. $\hat{\vec y}\cdot \vec{j_{\rm ph}}$.
+Also, since $\vec{j_{\rm ph}}$ is normal to boundaries whereas $\nabla\psi$ is tangential, the photocurrent vanishes at the system edge.

 A very different behavior is found near contacts, since $\nabla\psi$ is normal to the contact surface, see Fig.\ref{fig1} (c).
 In this case, a nonzero response arises both near the contacts through which current is drawn and near floating contacts (see also Fig.\ref{fig2}).
 Notably, the response depends on the floating contact orientation but not on its position within the system.
-This is in agreement with experimental observations of Ref.\cite{park}, which are reproduced in Fig. \ref{fig1} (d).
-All three photocurrent patterns in Fig.\ref{fig1}, despite their different physical origin, share two common trends: strong directional sensitivity and global character (positional independence).
+This is in agreement with experimental observations of Ref.\onlinecite{park}, which are reproduced in Fig. \ref{fig1} (d).
+All photocurrent patterns in Fig.\ref{fig1} and Fig.\ref{fig1B}, despite their different physical origin, share two common trends: strong directional sensitivity and global character (positional independence).
 This behavior makes the photocurrent patterns particularly useful in identifying symmetry breaking and inhomogeneity in gapless materials.

-The patterns in Fig.\ref{fig1} (a),(b) were obtained using a spatially uniform weighting field approximation, $\nabla\psi\approx\hat{\vec y}/L$.
-To analyze a more realistic inhomogeneous situation, we used a numerical procedure to obtain the exact profile $\psi(\vec r)$.
-Fig.\ref{fig2} (a) shows photocurrent patterns from three circular regions with a mismatch between the inner and outer conductivity, which causes significant distortions of the $\nabla\psi$ field lines.
-Yet these distortions do not impact the overall trends discussed above, the global character of the response and the directional effect.

-In contrast, the weighting field distortions have a very dramatic effect near contacts.
-Even if a contact does not draw net current, it {\it short-circuits} the current flowing in its vicinity, leading to a non-vanishing normal component of $\nabla\psi$ near the surface of a contact (see Fig. \ref{fig2}).
-For $\vec{j_{\rm loc}}$ which is normal to the contact, this gives a nonzero, sign-changing photoresponse, as in Fig.\ref{fig1} (c,d).